chpolyzo/DSND/Sparkify/README.md

 blog link: https://chpolyzo.medium.com/the-power-of-spark-in-churn-prediction-8a83eeb65190

-Power of spark in churn prediction
+The Power of spark in churn prediction
 In this udacity project we use PySpark to predict churn based on a 12GB dataset of a fictitious music service platform, "Sparkify".

 1. Motivation